airyhq/airy/docs/docs/integrations/cognigy-ai.md

 We now need to create an API key in order to use the [Cognigy.AI API](https://docs.cognigy.com/ai/developer-guides/using-api/#valid-api-key).

-Click on the avatar icon on the top right navigation menu and select `My Profile` in the dropdown.
+Click on the avatar icon on the navigation menu and select `My Profile` in the dropdown.
 On your profile page, scroll down to the API Keys section and click on the `+` icon to generate a new API Key.

 Note down your API key, you will need it in the next step.

 ## Step 5: Find your Cognigy.AI user ID

 One way to get your Cognigy.AI user ID is to use the Cognigy.AI API sending a GET request to `/flows`.
+This request serves the data from the Flow(s) created.

-Navigate to the [Cognigy.AI Open API](https://api-trial.cognigy.ai/openapi): this interface enables us to easily use the Cognigy.AI's RESTful web services.
+Navigate to the [Cognigy.AI Open API](https://api-trial.cognigy.ai/openapi): this interface enables to easily use the Cognigy.AI's RESTful web services.

-Paste the API Key you generated in the previous step in the Authentication's API Key input (below `Send api_key in query with the given value`).
+Paste the API Key you generated in the previous step in the Authentication's API Key input at the top of the page (below `Send api_key in query with the given value`).

 Then, scroll down to [GET /flows](https://api-trial.cognigy.ai/openapi#get-/v2.0/flows) and click on the `TRY` button.